2023 Tipperary county hurling team season: Summary

 The National hurling league began in early February.
 Tipperary played Laois in the opening round on 4 February in Semple Stadium.
 The match saw manager Liam Cahill come up against his Ballingarry clubmate Willie Maher who is the Laois manager.
 The team was announced on 2 February.

 Liam Cahill named four league debutants in Johnny Ryan, Gearóid O’Connor, Cian O’Dwyer and Sean Ryan.

 In dry conditions Tipperary playing in navy jerseys had a 1-17 to 0-7 lead at half-time after dominating the first half, the goal coming from the 12th minute with a low shot to the net from Seamus Kennedy after a pass from Patrick Maher.

 Gearoid O'Connor got eight points in the first half and went on to get eleven points in total.
 Substitute Jake Morris got the second Tipperary goal near the end of the game with Tipperary going on to win by 20 points on a 2-32 to 0-18 score-line.

 In total they had 14 different scorers from play during the game with 18 wides.

 A week later on 12 February, Tipperary played Kilkenny in the second round of the league in Nowlan Park.
 The match was shown live on TG4.
 Just six players from the previous game against Laois started with Séamus Callanan returning to the team for his first game since 2021.

 In dry conditions in front of a crowd of 10,458, Tipperary had a twelve point lead at half-time on a 2-13 to 0-7 scoreline.

 The Tipperary goals coming from Jason Forde in the 27th minute with a powerful shot to the left of the net rom the left after a hand pass from Séamus Callanan.

 A second goal arrived in the seven minutes of time added on in the first half, Jake Morris finishing the rebound low to the net after Conor Bowe's shot had been saved.
-Paddy Cadell and Cathal Barrett after colliding with his own player both went went off injured in the opening twelve minutes of the match.
+Paddy Cadell and Cathal Barrett after colliding with his own player both went off injured in the opening twelve minutes of the match.

 In the second-half Kilkenny narrowed the lead to four points before Tipperary pulled away again to win by six points on 2-24 to 1-21 scoreline, it was there first win in Nowlan park in 15 years.

 Jason Forde was named as the man of the match after scoring 1-15.

 Paddy Cadell who had gone off injured suffered a pivot shift injury to his left knee and will miss the rest of the season.
 Cathal Barrett who also went off during the game will be out for at least 10 to 12 weeks with a shoulder injury.